mmertsock/TouchGradientPicker/README.md

 You can also bookmark/favorite TouchGradientPicker on [CocoaControls][].

+## Show me some code!

+See the [demo code][] for a concrete, runnable example of TouchGradientPicker usage and gradient builder setup.
+The code is annotated with comments.
+You can also continue reading a high level overview of the code below.

 ## GradientView: display color gradients in a simple UIView

 A simple UIView subclass that draws a gradient background, by setting the value of the `gradient` property.
 Drop this onto your storyboard scene in Xcode with whatever layout you want.